StrawHatAres61/StrawHatAres61.github.io/README.md

 - ✅ Edge (latest)
 - ✅ Mobile browsers

-## 📈 Performance

-- **Lighthouse Score**: 95+ (Performance, Accessibility, Best Practices, SEO)
-- **Load Time**: < 2 seconds on 3G connection
-- **File Size**: Optimized images and minified code
-- **SEO**: Proper meta tags and semantic structure

 ## 🤝 Contributing

 Feel free to fork this project and customize it for your own portfolio.
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## 📞 Contact

 For questions or support, please reach out through the contact form on the website or via the provided social media links.
-Feel free to reach out if you'd like to collaborate or just want to chat.
+I'm always open to collaboration or a friendly chat!

 ---